Mohatashem/Mohatashem/README.md

 ## Hi there 👋 I am Mohtashem

-I am a robotics engineer currently based in Milan.
-I am passionate about control systems, computer vision, automation and soft robotics development.
+I am a robotics engineer currently based in Luxembourg.
+I am passionate about control systems, computer vision, automation and robotics development.
+Currently I work as a doctoral researcher in the SpaceR research group at SnT, University of Luxembourg.

 * 🔭 I’m currently working on ROS developement for in-orbital robotic manipulation scenarios
 * 🌱 I’m currently learning the ROS2 framework
 * 👯 I’m looking to collaborate on research projects involving robotic grasping control and/or soft robotic applications in locomotion and gripping.